amalgamaria/secretariat/docs/running-jobs/slurm-commands.rst

 If you need to terminate a specific job before it has completed, run the following from the command line:

+.. attention:: The command ``scancel`` is final and cannot be undone.
+Use with caution.

 .. code-block:: bash

    scancel [job_id_number]